Ros3-0SS/OIBSIP/README.md

 ## 🎯 Internship Goal

-The goal of these projects is to strengthen practical data analytics and machine-learning skills by completing end-to-end projects—from data preparation and exploratory analysis to visualisation, modelling, evaluation, interpretation and business recommendations.
+The goal of these projects was to strengthen my practical data analytics and machine-learning skills by completing end-to-end projects—from data preparation and exploratory analysis to visualisation, modelling, evaluation, interpretation and business recommendations.

 ## 👩🏽‍💻 Author